2015 SRP AUDITION/APPLICATIONS ARE CLOSED

-A note to "2013 Standard Repertoire Project" auditionees:
+A note to "2015 SUMMER Repertoire Project" auditionees:

 We look forward to meeting you (or in many cases seeing you again) and hearing what you have to offer.
-Every year, hearing more than 200 auditions in New York City, we're always happy to hear someone new and exciting, or to hear how much progress someone has made in the last year.
+Every year, hearing up to 250 auditions in New York City, we're always happy to hear someone new and exciting, or to hear how much progress someone has made in the last year.
 We want you to be great, because that makes our jobs that much easier!
 We hope that you will also consider your audition for dell'Arte Opera Ensemble an opportunity to practice the craft of auditioning.

 Please take a moment to read below what to expect at your dell'Arte Opera Ensemble Audition.

-We are proud to announce the creation of the OSGOOD/DELL'ARTE OPERA ENSEMBLE PRIZE, to be awarded in 2 Categories at the conclusion of the Standard Repertoire Project in August, 2013.
-Category 1 is an audition prize, and Category 2 is a performance/development prize.
-Between 1 and 3 singers in each Category's recipients will receive between $1000 and $2500.
-All participants will be automatically considered for prizes in both categories - no special application is required.
+We are proud to offer the OSGOOD/DELL'ARTE OPERA ENSEMBLE PRIZE, to be awarded to outstanding participants at the conclusion of the Summer Repertoire Project in August, 2015.
+A total of $2500 in prizes is available, with a top prize of at least $1000.
+All participants will be automatically considered for these prizes - no special application is required.

-- If a scheduling conflict develops with your audition time after it is assigned, we will do our best to accommodate a request for a change.
-ALL communication should be via email sent to email@example.com; please avoid calling our offices if at all possible.
+- Preliminary Auditions will be held on January 17, 18, 23, 24, and 25.
+If a scheduling conflict develops with your audition time after it is assigned, we will do our best to accommodate a request for a change.
+ALL communication regarding auditions should be via email sent to firstname.lastname@example.org; please avoid calling.

 - Please plan to arrive and sign in at least 15 minutes prior to your audition time.
 We do our best to run on-time, but ask for your patience if we do fall a little behind.
 We do not guarantee to hear auditionees who arrive late to their appointment, but will make efforts to hear singers early if a slot opens up.

-- We provide a pianist for all regularly scheduled auditions at no additional cost, and prefer that you use them instead of bringing your own accompanist.
-We are pleased to announce that Eric Malson will be the pianist for all regular auditions this February.
+- We provide a pianist for all regularly scheduled auditions at no additional cost, and prefer that you use their services instead of bringing your own accompanist.
 Pianists are not provided for auditions outside of the regularly scheduled dates.
+The pianist for this year's auditions is ERIC MALSON.
+Please feel free to contact him directly if you wish to arrange a preparation session (at your cost).

 - As a part of the audition process, you may be asked to speak the text of any of your arias as a monologue either in the original language or in your English translation.